Swiss parliament rejects conversion therapy proposals - SWI swissinfo.ch

 In December 2022, the House of Representatives adopted a proposal from its legal affairs committee in favour of a conversion therapy ban.
 It is now pending in the Senate.
 Its legal affairs committee has decided to wait until a federal report on this topic is available, which the House of Representatives called for in a postulate in March 2022.

-In the run-up to Tuesday’s debate, a minority of the House of Representatives´ reparatory committee also called for this report to be delayed.
+In the run-up to Tuesday’s debate, a minority of the House of Representatives´ preparatory committee also called for this report to be delayed.
 A majority of the House of Representatives agreed with this request.
 This is therefore off the table.
 The decision was made by 99 votes to 77 with 13 abstentions.

 Sibel Arslan, spokesperson for the House of Representatives preliminary consultation committee, told the council that the report ordered by the House of Representatives from the Federal Council would be available this summer.
 From then on, parliament will therefore once again be dealing with a ban on conversion therapies.